mattkrick/cashay/README.md

 ### Creating the client schema

 Cashay sends a subset of the introspection query to the client.
-Creating it is easy because cashay givces you the script.
+Creating it is easy because cashay gives you the script.
 `updateSchema(pathToSchema = './', outputPath = './clientSchema.json', numberOfSpaces = 0)`

 To make it even easier, just add an npm script like so (assuming the schema is in your `src` folder):